ptavarez16/Front-end-Developer-Interview-Questions/questions/css-questions.md

 ### What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
 CSS resets aim to remove all built-in browser styling.
 Standard elements like h1 - h6, p, strong, em end up looking exactly alike, having no decoration at all.
 You're then supposed to add all decoration yourself.

 Normalize.css aims to make built-in browser styling consistent across browsers.
-Elements like h1 - h6 will appear bold, larger et cetera in a consistent way across browsers.
+Elements like h1 - h6 will appear bold and larger in a consistent way across browsers.
 You're then supposed to add only the difference in decoration your design needs.

 If I had to choose, I will chose Normalize.css.
 I feel like having elements render the same consistently across all browsers is important.
 Also, resetting everything just to restyle again seems counter productive to me.